ro31337/ro31337.github.io/_posts/2016-2-21-Building-TDD-React-boilerplate-with-ES6-series-Part-1.md

 <img width="251" alt="7308902f-97e0-460f-8a02-a268ffdd9657" src="https://cloud.githubusercontent.com/assets/1477672/13264509/615c8e10-da23-11e5-82c7-546236abc575.png">

-Here is the link to repository: TODO 1bbebf32, but keep in mind that if you clone it, it won't work, because you won't have `bundle.js` in your `./dist` folder.
+[Here is the link to repository](https://github.com/ro31337/react-boilerplate/tree/1bbebf329f6266b02777fa906dd198d5c9fc08a0), but keep in mind that if you clone it, it won't work, because you won't have `bundle.js` in your `./dist` folder.

 Our new dependencies in `package.json`: